mqvallieres/mqvlab_website/content/_index.en.md

 ### Vision
-Our research is driven by a combination of computional analyses to generate hypotheses and experimental work to describe biological functions. **We believe that studying RNA splicing will uncover new therapeutic avenues for cancer.
-We also believe that the role of RNA-binding proteins is heavily underestimated in immune cell development and function.**
+Our research is driven by a combination of computional analyses to generate hypotheses and experimental work to describe biological functions. **We believe that interrogating the transcripome will yield answers to major outstanding biological questions and provide new clinical avenues.**

 ### News
+09/2025 Juan joins the lab for a 4-month COOP intership and Tony returns for another intership
 08/2025 Mikel joins the lab for his postdoctoral training
 06/2025 Emma wins a RiboClub oral presentation award
 05/2025 Nassima and Emma successfully transition to the Ph.D. program